-Suppliers are critical to our success.
-They provide direct materials, such as raw materials and components for new equipment and service; indirect services, such as logistics, fleet vehicles, professional services; and subcontractors that assist with elevator and/or escalator installations.
+A resilient and responsible supply chain is critical to our operational efficiency.
+Suppliers provide direct materials, such as raw materials and components for new equipment and service; indirect services, such as logistics, fleet vehicles, professional services; and subcontractors that assist with elevator and/or escalator installations.
 Our Supplier Code of Conduct and standard terms and conditions of purchase are two ways in which we communicate our expectations to our suppliers.

-The Supplier Code of Conduct is available in 31 languages on Otis.com.
+The Supplier Code of Conduct is available in 33 languages on Otis.com.
 The Code holds our suppliers accountable to the same standards we establish for ourselves, starting with our Absolutes of Safety, Ethics, and Quality.
 We require our suppliers to: